Render Farm Cost per Frame in 2026: What You'll Actually Pay

 If you've ever uploaded a project to a cloud render farm and watched credits drain faster than expected, you already know that "cost per frame" is not a fixed number.
 It depends on your scene, your render engine, how many samples you're pushing, and which pricing model the farm uses.
 Generic marketing pages rarely spell this out.

-We run a farm with over 20,000 CPU cores and a growing fleet of RTX 5090 GPUs.
+At Super Renders Farm, we run a farm with over 20,000 CPU cores and a growing fleet of RTX 5090 GPUs.
 About 70% of our jobs are CPU renders — V-Ray, Corona, Arnold, and the occasional CPU-mode Blender Cycles project.
 The remaining 30% are GPU jobs.
 That mix gives us a clear picture of what frames actually cost across different workloads, and it's the basis for everything in this article.

 This is a 2026 snapshot.
 Pricing shifts as hardware evolves and competition adjusts.
 The goal here is to give you enough math to estimate your own costs before committing credits anywhere.
+For real project-type cost ranges on archviz stills and walkthroughs, see our broader cost-per-frame guide for archviz scenarios.

 How Render Farms Charge (And Why "Cost per Frame" Is Misleading)